Resampling-based confidence intervals and bands for the average treatment effect in observational studies with competing risks: Simulation study

-A common feature of all the schemes that yielded coverages along the lines of Figure~\ref{fig:CI_coverage_advATE_noCens} is that the proportion of observed type~I events was lower than in the scenarios with $\beta_{1A} \in \{0,2\}$.
-This is due to the prevalence of the competing event, and the IF approach seems to be slightly more suitable to cope with that condition than the bootstrap methods. \\ Taking all outcomes into account, we came across several examples where the IF performed very poorly for the combination of small sample sizes and late time points, though (see Figure~\ref{fig:CI_coverage_ATE_lowCens}).
-A likely reason is the decline of the risk set, which the IF apparently cannot handle very well. \\ The WBS, in contrast, reached its full potential only towards later time points, when a sufficient amount of data was available.
-This became apparent in the setting with type~II censoring and a positive average treatment effect: Because of the absence of any competing events, we evaluated the confidence intervals at earlier times $t \in \{0.5, 1, 1.5, 2, 2.5\}$, and the WBS did not attain coverages particularly close to 95\% until $t = 2$. \\ Against our expectations, the simulations revealed no considerable superiority of the martingale-based methods in case of type~II censoring with staggered entry, despite non-random censoring.
+A common feature of all the schemes that yielded coverages along the lines of Figure~\ref{fig:CI_coverage_advATE_noCens} is that the proportion of observed type~1 events was lower than in the scenarios with $\smash{\beta_{1A} \in \{0,2\}}$.
+This is due to the prevalence of the competing event, and the IF approach seems to be slightly more suitable to cope with that condition than the bootstrap methods. \\ The WBS, in contrast, generally reached its full potential towards later time points, when a sufficient amount of data was available.
+This became apparent in the setting with type~II censoring and a positive average treatment effect: Because of the absence of any competing events, we evaluated the confidence intervals at earlier times ${t \in \{0.5, 1, 1.5, 2, 2.5\}}$, and the WBS did not attain coverages as close to 95\% as those obtained by the IF and the EBS until $t = 2$. \\ Against our expectations, the simulations revealed no considerable superiority of the martingale-based methods in case of type~II censoring with staggered entry, despite non-random censoring.
 It appears as if the dependence within the data was too weak for the sample sizes considered and the lack of additional pressure (e.g.~by internal left-truncation, \citealp[cf.][]{ruehl2022general}).

-The coverage probabilities of the time-simultaneous confidence bands followed a similar trend as was observed for the pointwise intervals (see supplementary material).
-However, the EBS bands were especially accurate given positive average treatment effects.
-On average, the mean absolute discrepancy between the simulated coverages and the nominal level of 95\% was 4.50\% in comparison to 5.34\% and 9.50\% for the WBS and the IF approach, respectively.
-Almost all scenarios with positive or no average treatment effect had in common that the EBS and WBS excelled for small sample sizes (see Figure~\ref{fig:CB_coverage_noATE_highCens}), the only exception being the scenario with no censoring and $\beta_{1A} = 0$.
-Here, we observed the competing event particularly often, which might explain why the IF approach yielded more accurate confidence bands.
+The coverage probabilities of the time-simultaneous confidence bands followed a similar trend as was observed for the pointwise intervals: While almost all scenarios with positive or no average treatment effect had the highest and lowest coverages for the EBS and IF, respectively, there were virtually no differences in most of the settings with $\smash{\beta_{1A} = -2}$ (see supplementary material).
+However, the EBS bands were especially accurate given positive average treatment effects (see Figure~\ref{fig:CB_coverage_ATE_highTreatProb}).
+On average, the mean absolute discrepancy between the simulated coverages and the nominal level of 95\% was 4.44\% in comparison to 5.31\% and 5.46\% for the WBS and the IF approach, respectively.

-In most of the settings with $\beta_{1A} = -2$, on the other hand, the coverages associated with the three resampling methods were virtually equal.